raspberrypilearning/install-blender/en/step_1.md

-Blender is available for Window, MacOS and Linux.
+Blender is available for Windows, MacOS and Linux.
 Blender is free to use.

 + Download Blender from [Blender](https://www.blender.org/download/){:target="_blank"}.
 + Install Blender.